Healthdirect Free Australian health advice you can count on.

 Hydrocephalus is a condition caused by too much cerebrospinal fluid (CSF) in your brain.
 Too much fluid creates pressure that can damage your brain.

-• it cannot drain properly due to a blockage
+• it can't drain properly, due to a blockage

 What are the symptoms of hydrocephalus?

-For older children or adults, hydrocephalus can also cause:
+In older children or adults, hydrocephalus may also cause:

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.